In Depth Baby Product Reviews Led by a Pediatrician

 What Other Travel Strollers Should You Consider?

-While not an award winner and also not a top performer, if your budget is super tight, we prefer the Kolcraft Cloud Plus over the Summer infant, and it is cheaper, too.
-The Kolcraft earned a slightly higher score, but more importantly, we don't think you should have to pay more for lower performance, and the Kolcraft will save you money.
+While not an award winner and also not a top performer, if your budget is super tight, we prefer the Kolcraft Cloud Plus over the Summer Infant, and it is cheaper, too.
+The Kolcraft earned a slightly higher score, but more importantly, we don't think you should pay more for lower performance, and the Kolcraft will save you money.
 If your budget can stretch and you want a better quality, easier-to-use product, the Zoe Traveler is our pick.
 This option folds small, is lightweight, easy to use, and by far easier to push on and off the beaten path.

 Manufacturer Video